How to Use Lower Third Templates in Adobe Premiere

 In video production, lower third graphics are banners of text that appear in the “lower third” of the screen.
 These banners often introduce speakers or provide context, and are a great way to add extra information to your video.
 Most editing software programs have some type of title tool generator that allows you to make these graphics during the editing process.
 However, this tool can be very limiting and often won’t produce the best quality graphics.

-If you’re looking for something a little more professional, you may want to consider using lower thirds from an outside source, like Adobe Premiere.
-These files come with a built in alpha channel, which means the graphic itself will be able to float seamlessly over your footage.
+iMovie has a simple way of incorporating professional-looking lower third templates that can truly enhance your video–but if you’re looking for a lower third graphic that is a little more professional, you may want to consider using templates from an outside source.
+These files come with a built-in alpha channel, which means the graphic itself will be able to float seamlessly over your footage.